The Write Word Books and Stories

 A creepy short story about creepy dolls, published in the lovely literary magazine, Catamaran Literary Reader.

-I recently published Think Like a Writer: How to Write the Stories You See as an Amazon ebook.
+I published Think Like a Writer: How to Write the Stories You See in print and as an Amazon e-book.
 The book’s core is how to see the world as a writer.
 It supplies tools to find and cultivate your writer’s voice, that unique combination of attributes—sensitivity to language, storytelling and audience—by which writers see and define the world.
 You can download sample chapters here.

 Think Like a Writer will stimulate your story-hunting process, and explores how to get the stories written, for both fiction and nonfiction writing.
 The book discusses writing at a structural level: how words work in sentences and how sentences work in stories, moving to how to use those elements and that writer’s stance to write across genres.